rileighlee/MEDI_ALERT/README.md

 ### Run the Application
 Step 1 - Run the Application
-1. Run the Codes for backend in the Visual Studio 2022
+1. Click run the Codes for backend in the Visual Studio 2022